JonnieSparkles/app-factory/README.md

 - The deployment-tracker.json and manifest.json must be committed after each deployment
 - If they're not in git, the next deployment won't know what was previously deployed
 - Solution: Our workflow now automatically commits these files back to repo

+**Old deployment-tracker.json structure:**
+- The system automatically migrates old tracker files to the optimized structure
+- If you see version "1.0.0" in your tracker, it's using the optimized format
+- Old trackers are automatically converted on first use

 **File operations (rename/move/delete) not working:**
 - The system now automatically handles file renames, moves, and deletions